amirhosseinazami1373/Scinetific-Text-Summarizer/README.md

 3- To generate the summaries, run the code and enter your desired keywords (use ',' to separate the keywords).

 4- You can further increase the randomness in the summaries using the 'temperature' parameter.

+5- The number of summaries for a set of keywords has been limited to 10; you can easily increase the number by changing the code.